-Fundraising outside of Yale is a long, arduous, and often rewarding process.
+Fundraising outside of Yale is a long, arduous, but often rewarding process.
 From start to finish, it took me about six months to fundraise from corporate sponsors for Spring Fling 1998.
 Although only a handful of the businesses I solicited actually decided to commit to sponsoring the event, I learned a lot.
 My experience taught me that, while the journey is difficult and I should not have high expectations, the process is often rewarding.
 It also taught me that to pursue funding outside of Yale, an organization should start anywhere from half a year to a year before the actual event.
-Furthermore, I pioneered relationships with several important corporations and the YCC may use those relationships again to help sponsor other events, such as future Spring Flings.